caspervonb/__caspervonb.github.io/_drafts/es6.md

 console.log(j); // => error, j is undefined
 ```

-Using `const` in place of `var` follow the same rules, except that the value is immutable so you can only assign to it once.
+Using `const` in place of `var` follow the same afformentioned rules, except that the value is immutable so you can only assign to it once.

 Example:
 ```javascript